rsimmonsjr/axiom/README.md

-# RAMP
+# Axiom

- **R**ust **A**ctor **M**odel **P**roject

-This library has the goal of bringing a highly scalable actor model to the Rust language based on the many lessons learned over years of Actor model implementations in Akka and Erlang.
+Axion brings a highly scalable actor model to the Rust language based on the many lessons learned over years of Actor model implementations in Akka and Erlang.
 This library is, however, not a direct re-implementation of either of the two aforementioned actor models but rather a new implementation deriving inspiration from the good parts of those models.

 ### What is an Actor Model